We offer two services, a revolving line of credit and net terms on business purchases. Making payments to Fundbox works differently for each.

 Similar to how a credit card works, whenever you draw funds, that amount is taken from your total credit limit, and whenever you make a payment, your available credit goes back up.
 Your credit is usually replenished within 3 business days of a successful payment.

-You will also be able to review and confirm your payment terms.
+You will be able to review and confirm your payment terms before accepting an invoice.